Reaching out for the prize of Korean fluency…

-FluentU has flexible pricing in the range of $10-30 per month, and you have nothing to lose by trying it out free for two weeks.
+FluentU has flexible pricing in the range of $10-30 per month, and you have nothing to lose by trying it out with the free trial.

 If you have 17 minutes to spare during your day, then get this course.
 It promises to make you fluent in Korean in four months.

 The program builds on the vocabulary and linguistic skills harnessed in its beginner course.
 The intermediate program has been updated for 2018, and you’ll meet around 1,800 words related to a whole bunch of topics, like settling differences of opinion, expressing feelings, writing a complaint and understanding instructions.